drothlis/clang-ctags/README.rst

 clang-ctags understands the format of this database (and so do some other clang-based tools).

-If you don't use cmake, and you're feeling energetic, you could even write a script that uses the technique from the previous section, to generate a compilation database in this format.
-(If you do, let me know!)
+If you don't use cmake, **Build EAR** (https://github.com/rizsotto/Bear) is a tool that generates a compilation database.
+It figures out the compilation commands by intercepting your build system's `exec` calls, so it works with any build system.

 INSTALLING